Russian disinformation: Against the United States and Europe

-The Washington Post reported in April 2024 that the Russian foreign ministry was using disinformation to weaken Western countries, in particular the United States, of which Russia objects its capitalist ideology on the basis of its commitment to uphold the Marxist–Leninist ideology.
-The document was said to be the first official confirmation of such policies and the Post noted Russian attempts to disrupt American and European domestic politics.
-The Post said this was done to shift the balance of power to Russia and other Second World countries such as China, Iran and North Korea.
+The Washington Post reported in April 2024 that the Russian foreign ministry was using disinformation to weaken Western countries, in particular the United States.
+The document was said to be the first official confirmation of such policies and The Washington Post observed Russian attempts to disrupt American and European domestic politics.
+It also said this was done to shift the balance of power to Russia and other Second World countries such as China, Iran, and North Korea.
 The Guardian reported Russia was seeking to spread conspiracy theories among the American far right to undermine support for Ukraine.
 Voice of America reported that Russian disinformation campaigns have focused on promoting American isolationism, tensions between various races as well as border security concerns.
 The Telegraph reported that Russia and China were promoting pro-Palestinian influencers in order to manipulate British public opinion in favor of Russian and Chinese interests.

+Against Africa

+A June 2025 joint investigation by France's VIGINUM, the European External Action Service, and the UK's Foreign, Commonwealth and Development Office concluded that the African Initiative news agency has ties to Russian intelligence services, and promotes disinformation with the goal of expanding Russia's influence in Africa.

 Storm-1516, Ruza Flood (a.k.a.
 Doppelganger2), Storm-1679, Storm-1841 (a.k.a.
 Rybar) and Storm-1099

-Following the 2023 death of Yevgenny Prigozhin who supported the Internet Research Agency, Microsoft identified several "troll farms" that support Russian disinformation efforts.
+Following the 2023 death of Prigozhin, who supported the IRA, Microsoft identified several "troll farms" that support Russian disinformation efforts.
 According to Microsoft, Storm-1516 are Russian disinformation efforts about Ukraine often associated with the anti-liberal think tank Center for Geopolitical Expertise during the Russo-Ukrainian War that often use "Doppelganger" operations.
-Ruza Flood (a.k.a.
-Doppelganger2), Storm-1679, Storm-1841 (a.k.a.
-Rybar) and Storm-1099 are Russian disinformation efforts about the United States during the 2024 United States elections.
-In Belarus in January 2024, Andrii Derkach, who was associated with NABU Leaks in 2020, gave an interview which was uploaded to social media with false claims about Biden in order to undermine Biden's support for Ukraine.
+Ruza Flood (Doppelganger2), Storm-1679, Storm-1841 (Rybar), and Storm-1099 are Russian disinformation efforts during the 2024 United States elections.
+In Belarus, Andrii Derkach, who was associated with NABU Leaks in 2020, gave an interview in January 2024 that was uploaded to social media with false claims about Biden in order to undermine Biden's support for Ukraine.

-Architect of Russian Disinformation
+Sergey Kiriyenko's activities

-In September 2024, the United States Justice Department asserted that Sergey Kiriyenko had created some 30 internet domains to spread Russian disinformation, including on Elon Musk’s X which was formerly known as Twitter.
-In October 2024, the Wall Street Journal disclosed that Musk had been in contact with Kiriyenko and Vladimir Putin which Dmitry Peskov affirmed.
+In September 2024, the United States Justice Department asserted that Sergey Kiriyenko had created some 30 internet domains to spread Russian disinformation, including on Elon Musk's X (formerly Twitter).
+In October 2024, The Wall Street Journal disclosed that Musk had been in contact with Kiriyenko and Putin, which Dmitry Peskov affirmed.